Griggsville Landing, Illinois: Ferry

+Steamboats

+The town was a steamboat stop which began sometime in the 1830s.
+It continued as a steamboat stop until the 1930s.

+In 1844, Captain Samuel Rider constructed a boat called Olitippa at Griggsville Landing.
+The boat was powered by horses and designed to carry freight across low water levels.
+Rider constructed two steamboats at Griggsville Landing, Timolian and Prairie State.

+Decline

 Levees

 The town was eventually abandoned, rendering it a ghost town due in part because, by Congressional mandate, the United States Army Corps of Engineers constructed levees along the Illinois River leading to flooding of lower elevation settlements along the river.
 The annual floods as a result of the levees wreaked havoc on Valley City leading to decimation of the town's businesses, abandonment of homes, and the eventual death of the town.

 Prior to the levees, Valley City was a vibrant river town with an economy based on commercial fishing, transportation of agricultural products such as hogs packed in oak barrels, apples, and cattle to markets in St. Louis and New Orleans, and a host of small businesses including an ice house that harvested ice from the Illinois River each winter packing it in sawdust and delivering ice to residents of Griggsville some four miles west.

+Railroads

+When rail service expanded into Pike County in the 1860s and 1870s, reliance on river landings for trade decreased.
+By 1870, only four steamboats made regular trips between Peoria and St. Louis.

+In 1877, Valley City was platted a half-mile north of Griggsville Landing where the railroad crossed the Illinois River.
+With its proximity to the railroad, Valley City soon displaced Griggsville Landing as an important economic and trade location.

+Other factors

 Sometime in the late 1990s, the last major plant in Valley City, the Tate Cheese Company, closed its doors for good.
 After Tate Cheese Company abandoned the processing plant in Valley City there was less interest in the remaining buildings adjacent to the plant.
 People began to permanently abandon their homes after the Great Flood of 1993 that devastated many homes across the Midwest.